Serve in aMartini glass

 Orange zest twist & slice of toast on rim

 STIR marmalade with gin in base of shaker until it dissolves.
 Add other ingredients, SHAKE with ice and fine strain into chilled glass.

 The success or failure of this tangy drink is partly reliant on the quality of marmalade used.
 For ease of use, choose "fine cut" or even "no peel"/"shredless" orange marmalade.

-Not strictly a Martini, merely served in a V-shaped Martini glass, this now world-famous cocktail was created in 1996 by bartender, raconteur and long term President of the United Kingdom Bartender's Guild, Salvatore Calabrese.
+Not strictly a Martini, merely served in a V-shaped Martini glass, this now world-famous cocktail was created in 1996 by bartender, raconteur and long-term President of the United Kingdom Bartender's Guild, Salvatore Calabrese.